teojunda/tp/docs/UserGuide.md

 # TA Toolkit User Guide

-TA Toolkit  is a **desktop app for managing students, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TA Toolkit can get your student management tasks done faster than traditional GUI apps.

 TA Toolkit is a desktop application designed to help CS2100 Teaching Assistants (TAs) from the School of Computing in efficiently manage the contacts of their students.
+This User Guide assumes that you have are familiar with Command Line Interface (CLI) applications and is a fast typist, allowing you to get your student management tasks done faster than traditional Graphical User Interface (GUI) apps.

 Juggling teaching and administrative tasks, time is a precious resource for CS2100 TAs and effective contact management is crucial.
 TA Toolkit is meticulously designed to cater to your administrative requirements, guaranteeing seamless handling of